Infographic: How to find travel insurance on finder.com.au

 2. Choosing the right option

-What countries or regions do I choose to get a quote?
+What countries or regions do I choose when getting a quote?

 When entering your trip details on the finder.com.au quote engine at the top of this page, you can either enter the countries or cities you are visiting or choose the region you are travelling to.
 Insurers offer policies by region, not by specific countries.
 The exception is if you are travelling within Australia, in which case you would choose Australia or Domestic as your destination.

-So I am covered for all countries in that region?
+Am I covered for all countries in that region?

 What policy should I get if I’m taking a cruise to different countries?

-You will need to ensure that your policy provides cover for all of the destinations that you will be visiting as part of your trip.
-Not all travel insurance brands will cover cruises, so do your research and find out which brands offer cruise travel insurance.
+You will need to ensure that your policy provides cover for every destination that you will be visiting as part of your trip.
+Not all insurers will cover cruises, so do your research and find out which insurers offer cruise travel insurance.
 You may need to select the Worldwide region.

 What policy should I get if I’m taking a cruise within Australian waters?